rashid1844/COVID-19-numbers-prediction/README.md

 ## Results:
 After training the model for 1000 epoch, it resulted in a mean absolute error MAE for the validation data is 0.07.
 So considering a normalization factor of 1000 for cases, and 100 for deaths means that the case error is 70 cases, and 7 for deaths.
 The Mean Absolute Percentage Error is 32.37% for the test sample, samples with zero value are ignored.
+The main reason behind the low accuracy is that one of the main attributes is not available which is the number of tests done per day.

 ## Running the code:
 1. Copy the latest dataset from the github link